 It seems that the trend of making your own work is the preferred option for many of us nowadays.
-And with good cause, the number of people heading into self-employment or entrepreneurial endeavours are higher than ever before.
+And with good cause, the number of people heading into freelancing or entrepreneurial endeavours are higher than ever before.
 And the trend will just continue the more people are becoming more dissatisfied with their jobs, or start to look at what else is out there.

 The younger generations see the potential of becoming an entrepreneur more than those aged over 40.
 Because being schooled on the internet has made them realize the potential audience they can grab.
 There are so many different types of people to market a product.
 And there are so many unusual careers available to people that there is no need to try and fit into a box anymore.

-And with the options available via technology and the internet, the sky is the limit.
+And with the options available via technology and the internet like freelancing, the sky is the limit.
 And this is why we are more inclined to make our own work rather than work for someone else.
 And when we begin on this path to starting our own business or venture into entrepreneurship.
 You will learn a lot.
 And I mean A LOT.
 About yourself, but also about how business works.

 1. You Will Learn How to Handle Money Differently to How You Yandle Your Own